-- 167. The work of the legislature remained blocked over a disagreement on whether its chairmanship should be rotated between the parties on a regular basis.
-On 11 November, the Presidency took the decision to leave the chairmanship of the Legislative Council with the NCP, the deputy position with the SPLM, and create a new position of 'Leader' of the Council, to be filled by the SPLM.
-On 21 November 2006, the Legislative Council accepted the final draft of the state constitution.
-On 19 December 2006, the constitution was formally adopted in Kadugli in the presence of Vice President Taha.
-The Council met in full session for the first time on 13 March 2007 and is now a functioning body. - 168.
-The second session of the Southern Kordofan Legislative Council since the ratification of the state constitution took place in Al Fula, the state's second town, in April 2007.
-This fulfilled the CPA requirement of alternating legislative sessions between Kadugli and Al Fula.
-The Legislative Council created ten permanent committees, the members of which were announced at the session.
-(4/07) - 169.
-On 1 July 2007, President Al-Bashir sworn in Omer Suleiman Adam (NCP) as the new Governor of Southern Kordofan State, replacing Ismail Khamis Jallab (SPLM).
+- 188. On 1 July 2007, President Al-Bashir sworn in Omer Suleiman Adam (NCP) as the new Governor of Southern Kordofan State, replacing Ismail Khamis Jallab (SPLM).
 The new Deputy Governor, Daniel Kodi (SPLM) was appointed on 17 July 2007, replacing Eissa Bashari (NCP).
-The rotation of Governors should have taken place in April 2007, but was postponed by mutual consent. - 170.
+The rotation of Governors should have taken place in April 2007, but was postponed by mutual consent. - 189.
 At the end of December 2007 and beginning of January 2008, the Governor appointed the state cabinet (five ministers from SPLM, including Deputy Governor, and five from NCP as well as government advisors and locality commissioners.
-(Annex 17). - 171.
+(Annex 17). - 190.
 On 26 July 2007, an Assessment and Evaluation Commission for Southern Kordofan State was created by a presidential decree, just after the end of the second year of the Interim period deadline stipulated by the CPA (07/07).
 On 12 February 2008, President Al Bashir appointed El Dirdeiri Mohamed Ahmed and Neron Philips as co-chairs of the Commission.
-(02/08) - 172.
+(02/08) - 191.
 The Legislative Council of Southern Kordofan established seven new localities in the State, namely, Hieban, Alburam, Um Durain, East Rural, Abbasia, AlGoz and Babanosa, which were endorsed by the Governor on 13 August 2009.
-(08/09)
+(08/09) - 192.
+In November 2009, the Southern Kordofan State Governor issued a special decree forming a Special Committee to facilitate the integration of 1708 SPLM civil servants into the political and administrative structure of the State, according to a senior State civil service officer.
+The Committee, chaired by the State Secretary-General, is supported by two other technical committees tasked to classify and define the pay scale for each individual staff based on their qualifications and work experiences.
+Accordingly, the allocation of staff to the State Ministries and local government units will be based with the current administrative structure.
+The Committee was given three weeks to present its recommendation(s).
+(11/09)